vidbina/vidbina.github.io/_posts/2015-12-24-pros-of-conses.markdown

 ## Append

-The `++` list operator allows us to append something to a list.
-To be precise, we're appending whatever we have to the right-hand side of the operator to the left-hand side.
+The `++` list operator is officially called the list addition operator, so yeah... it will allow us to add something to a list.
+In our example we want to add a list containing just a ghost to our already existing list of creatures we'd rather not board on our planes.

 {% highlight erlang %}
 NoobNoFlyList = NoFlyList++[ghost].